yoshuawuyts/knowledge/data/queues.md

 # queues

 - they're pretty cool to handle small bursts of information
-- not good in handling persistant overload
+- not good in handling persistent overload
 - dropping packages is the only way of doing that correctly, TCP is reliable so it'll retry and thus won't matter.
 - measure where your choking point is at.
 Knowledge is key.